The average cost of roof shingles is between $7,500 and $15,000 for a 2,500-square-foot roof, or $3 to $6 per square foot installed.

 How Much Shingle Roofing Costs by Material

-Shingles aren’t just available for asphalt roofs.
-They come in various materials for homeowners seeking different aesthetics and benefits than asphalt shingles can provide.
-While asphalt, rubber, and cedar shingles are often the lowest-cost materials, others like composite, fiberglass, and slate shingles can double or even triple your costs.
+Shingles aren’t only available for asphalt roofs.
+They come in many materials to suit unique aesthetic preferences and can offer benefits beyond what asphalt shingles can provide.
+While asphalt, rubber, and cedar shingles are often the lowest-cost materials, others like composite, fiberglass, and slate can double or even triple your costs.

-Before choosing a specific roof shingle material, assess the price points, pros, and cons accompanying each.
-The table and sections below provide a glance at this information to help you select the best material for your home.
+Before choosing a specific roof shingle material, assess the price points and the pros and cons accompanying each.
+The table below provides an overview of average shingle prices by material.

 *Estimates based on a 2,500-square-foot roof.